 - Ball Joints

 - Wheel bearings

-These suspension components seem be the typical wear points on these beasts and are usually first to go before the engine comes close to giving up the ghost.
+These suspension components seem to be the typical wear points on these beasts and are usually the first to go before the engine comes close to giving up the ghost.
 Inspect the drive shafts for excessive play and check all rubber seals for leaks and tears.

 - Brake Rotors